mirror-media/mmrest-dicker/README.md

-# mmrest-dicker
+# mmrest-docker
-dockerfile for the mm-rest
+Host the Dockerfile for the mm-rest